It is the Season of Root Crops! But how much of these treasures can you store yourself?

 Beets: You can store beets in the crisper drawer of your refrigerator in a plastic bag that is not tightly closed.
 They also store well in boxes of sand or sawdust in a cold room or cellar.

 Onions and Leeks: Onions store well in a cool spot in mesh bags to allow plenty of air circulation.
 Hang them on hooks for the best results.
 They will also store a long time in the crisper drawer of your refrigerator, as will their cousin leeks.
 Leeks store well in boxes of sand in cool spots, and small amounts in your crisper drawer.
-If the outsides turn soft or brown, just peel them off.
+If the outsides turn soft or brown, just peel them off, the insides will still be good.

 Garlic: A mesh bag hung in a cool spot is a good place to keep your garlic.
 Heat will cause them to sprout and turn soft.